Meet the IMW Team

 Psychologist - Counselor

-Nathan grew up in Japan, the son of missionaries Dr. Jim and Genevieve Davis.
+Nathan Davis grew up in Japan, the son of missionaries Dr. Jim and Genevieve Davis.
 Before becoming a missionary, he served the U.S. Air Force as a psychologist for 29 years.
 Upon retirement, he joined AGWM as a missionary, establishing member care for missionaries, and conducting trauma intervention at international locations suffering from natural disasters.
 He and his wife, Beth, have published ten books addressing member care needs for missionaries and ministers.
 Nathan serves as counselor and facilitator for seminars on resilience, relationship enhancement, trauma debriefing, transition, and spiritual formation.

 Dr. Grant Jones